Pedigree Dogs Exposed: Bateson report

 Excessive levels of inbreeding is caused by a small founding population (see founder effect), the deliberate use of inbreeding (including line breeding) to fix desired characteristics, and closed stud books.
 While inbreeding "can have the beneficial effect of purging some damaging traits", it can fix recessive deleterious traits, result in accidental selection of deleterious traits and also cause reduced fitness (see inbreeding depression).
 Although the Kennel Club has already banned parent/child and sibling/sibling inbreeding, the report advised against grandparent/grandchildren matings as well.
 In breeds with insufficient genetic variations to allow selection towards high welfare dogs, "evidence-based outcrossing to resolve problems must not be ruled out simply to support what are no more than artificial boundaries around breeds."

 The formation of a non-statutory Advisory Council on Dog Breeding was recommended as "it is difficult for the club to be both judge and jury when introducing proposals for reforms to breeders who hold strong opinions about dog breeding and are often deeply intransigent."

 The report called for a "rigorous, robustly policed and well-respected" quality assurance scheme to help buyers identify good breeders.
 The Kennel Club was advised to upgrade its Accredited Breeder Scheme promptly and apply for United Kingdom Accreditation Service accreditation, otherwise the Advisory Council should implement a new scheme.
 The report also covered issues beyond the programme's scope and also touched on large scale dog breeding.

 The Kennel Club stated that it "welcomes the report's focus on irresponsible breeders" and the recommendations "to tackle irresponsible breeders and to change the way the public think about buying dogs".
 It is "glad" that the report "suggests that the Kennel Club’s Accredited Breeder Scheme, with some modification could be used".
 It claimed that the report "could have gone further".

 International broadcast

-In Australia, ABC1 aired Pedigree Dogs Exposed on 10 September 2009 provoking a similar public, breeder and media reaction that surrounded the original BBC broadcast.
+In Australia, ABC1 aired Pedigree Dogs Exposed on 10 September 2009 provoking a similar public, breeder and media reaction to that surrounding the original BBC broadcast.